 Dr Stacey Leong

-Stacey attained Dux of her graduating year, and was also awarded the Chiropractors’ Association of Australia (WA) Ltd Prize for Academic Excellence, and the Nexus Wealth Prize in Professional Practice Management.
+Stacey attained Dux of her graduating year and was also awarded the Chiropractors’ Association of Australia (WA) Ltd Prize for Academic Excellence, and the Nexus Wealth Prize in Professional Practice Management.

 With an interest in family wellness, Stacey supports a natural approach to healthcare.
-Stacey sees patients from all age groups, from babies through to the elderly, as well as pregnant women.
+She sees patients from all age groups, from babies through to the elderly, as well as pregnant women.

 It made such a positive difference that Stacey decided to change her career path to become a chiropractor, as she also wanted to help other people achieve and maintain optimal health and wellbeing.

 Stacey uses a variety of chiropractic techniques which may be applied with her hands or with the use of an instrument or specialised table.

 She looks forward to meeting you soon and working with you towards increased comfort and improved quality of life.